jeevaninallu/rubber-molding-iot/docs/services.md

 # Cloud Services for Rubber Molding IoT Project

-This document lists the primary cloud services recommended for the project and the role each service will play in the Week-1 → Week-12 roadmap.
-Architects should pick one cloud provider (AWS / GCP / Azure) and adjust the chosen services accordingly.
+This document lists the primary cloud services recommended for the project

 ## Recommended Services